Fox-ML-infrastructure/Fox-v1-infra/legal/IP_OWNERSHIP_CLARIFICATION.md

 **Clear IP boundaries prevent disputes and protect both parties:**

-- **Fox ML Infrastructure LLC** retains ownership of all original Fox-v1-infra code and core platform IP
+- **Fox ML Infrastructure LLC** retains ownership of all original FoxML Core code and core platform IP
 - **Clients** own their additions, configurations, strategies, and proprietary data
 - **Custom features** developed under contract belong to the party specified in the Statement of Work (SOW)
 - **General patterns** and non-specific code may be reused by Fox ML Infrastructure